0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

 Description: ```During an IR investigation our junior IR engineer screwed up the filesystem, which has the evidence to imprison the notorious cyber criminal Adel Shakal.
 Can you fix the img and retrieve the file?```

-This challenge aims to teach the players about linux filesystem structure forensics and how to repair them.
+This challenge aims to teach the players about Linux filesystem structure forensics and how to repair them.

-First of this challenge could be solved in two different methods, the first of which is the intended method, which I will explain, and the second one was discovered by the king of the unintended methods :"D [Mohammed Hassan](https://0xmohammed.github.io) so big shout out to him for discovering it, and I will explain it below.
+First of this challenge could be solved in two different methods, the first of which is the intended method, which I will explain, and the second one was discovered by the king of the unintended methods :"D [Mohammed Hassan](https://0xmohammed.github.io) a big shout out to him for discovering it, and I will explain it below.

 We simply need to fix the primary superblock to make the filesystem readable.